YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/cv.md

-Service and leadership - 学术服务 & 其它
+Service and Leadership - 学术服务 & 其它
 ======
 * 2024 Outstanding Reviewer                 - IEEE Transactions on Instrumentation and Measurement.
 * Special Session Organizer & Session Chair - 2025 IEEE Sensors Applications Symposium, special session "Pushing Intelligence to the Edge: Advances in Low-Power AI and Near-Sensor Computing for Smart Systems".